Wheeling University: Athletics

 The Wheeling athletic teams are called the Cardinals.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Mountain East Conference (MEC) as a founding member since the 2013–14 academic year.
 The Cardinals previously competed in the defunct West Virginia Intercollegiate Athletic Conference (WVIAC) from 1957–58 to 2012–13.

 Wheeling competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, D1A rugby, soccer, swimming, track & field and wrestling; while women's sports include basketball, cross country, golf, soccer, softball, swimming, track & field and volleyball.
 Former sports included women's lacrosse.

-Facilities
+In 2024, the Wheeling men's rugby team completed an unbeaten season in 7s rugby and was named National Champions in the Premier Division at the Collegiate Rugby Championship 7s Tournament in Boyds, Maryland.

-The university's home indoor athletic events for volleyball and basketball are held in WJU's McDonough Center.
+The university's home indoor athletic events for volleyball and basketball are held in WU's McDonough Center.
 WU's football, soccer, and women's lacrosse teams play on the turfed Bishop Schmitt Field.
 The Cardinals baseball and softball teams call the J.B.
 Chambers Complex located off campus located along I-470 as their home fields.

 Campus life

-Wheeling University's campus features fifteen buildings, six of which are residence halls.
+Wheeling University's campus features fifteen buildings, six of which are residence halls:

-Residence life

-The university has seven residence halls under its jurisdiction.